 “Really, Mom?
 Does the conversation always have to come back to you?” added another frustrated student.
 Heads started nodding around the room — including mine.

 The venting led to brainstorming for ways to cope.
 One student realized that he needs to say the words “thank you” more often.
 While he appreciates his mother, he rarely verbalizes his feelings.

 We also identified triggers to avoid, or handle with great care.
 Like, asking Mom to eat out — on her dime.
-This question seems to send moms off on rants, long explanations or conversations that young folks find annoying.
+This question seems to send moms into rants, long explanations or conversations that young folks regret starting.
 This is definitely a tip I’ll put to use right away.